bmc/avsl/index.md

     sbt update

-That command will pull down the external jars on which the Grizzled Scala Library depends.
+That command will pull down the external jars on which the AVSL Library depends.
 After that step, build the library with:

     sbt compile package